 Its 42 mm case is not very thick and the ultra-thin bezel leaves enough space for the guilloched dial to shine in all its glory.

-Just like the previous version, this one was revealed at Baselworld 2013 this week.
+Just like the previous version, this one was revealed at Baselworld 2013 earlier this week.

 Number of jewels: 22 jewels